 Swedish election study 1960

-This study is part of the collection Swedish Election Studies - Parliamentary elections
+Is part of collection at SND: Swedish Election Studies - Parliamentary elections

 Alternative title